Douglas A-4 Skyhawk: Design and development

-The Skyhawk was designed by Douglas Aircraft's Ed Heinemann in response to a United States Navy call for a jet-powered attack aircraft to replace the piston-powered Douglas AD Skyraider (later redesignated A-1 Skyraider).
+The Skyhawk was designed by Douglas Aircraft's Ed Heinemann in response to a U.S. Navy (USN) call for a jet-powered attack aircraft to replace the piston engined Douglas AD Skyraider (later redesignated A-1 Skyraider).
 Heinemann opted for a design that would minimize its size, weight, and complexity.
 The result was an aircraft that weighed only half of the Navy's weight specification.
 It had a wing so compact that it did not need to be folded for carrier stowage.
 The first 500 production examples cost an average of each, less than the Navy's $1 million maximum.
 The diminutive Skyhawk soon received the nicknames "Scooter", "Kiddiecar", "Bantam Bomber", "Tinker Toy Bomber", and, on account of its speed and nimble performance, "Heinemann's Hot-Rod".
 The XA4D-1 prototype set a world speed record of 695.163 mph on 15 October 1955.